 In 1996, I decided to become a vegetarian.
-All my life I had wavered back and forth between eating meat and not eating meat, even since I was a little kid.
-Now I finally decided to be a full-time herbivore.
+I had wavered back and forth between eating meat and not eating meat all my life, even since I was a little kid.
+Now I finally decided to be an herbivore.
 The change wasn't that difficult for me since I ate very little meat to begin with.
 It was an important choice in my life, and I am still a vegetarian today.